Ghassen-Chaabouni/fingerprint_and_face_recognition_platform/README.md

 $ pip install imageai
 ```

-2/ Download the model and place it in the scripts folder.
+2/ Download the model and place it in the scripts folder

 https://www.mediafire.com/file/8h718f9rof90y7q/file

 3/ Run these commands.